Will Healy: Charlotte 49ers

-On December 5, 2018 Healy was announced as the Charlotte 49ers second head football coach.
-After achieving the program's first winning and bowl season, Healy's contract was altered to extend his terms of service with a slight raise and additional achievement bonuses for himself and his staff.
+On December 5, 2018, Healy was announced as the Charlotte 49ers second head football coach.

 On August 29, 2019, Healy recorded his first win as the head coach of Charlotte in a 49–28 victory against Gardner–Webb.
-On September 14th, he recorded his first career victory over a Football Bowl Subdivision (FBS) opponent with a 52–17 win against UMass.
-Healy would record his first C-USA win against North Texas on October 26th.
+On September 14, he recorded his first career victory over a Football Bowl Subdivision (FBS) opponent with a 52–17 win against UMass.
+Healy would record his first C-USA win against North Texas on October 26.
 Healy and the 49ers both would reach bowl eligibility for the first time following a home victory over Marshall on November 23 in his first season at the helm.

+After achieving the program's first winning and bowl season, Healy's contract was altered to extend his terms of service with a slight raise and additional achievement bonuses for himself and his staff.

 On September 3, 2021, Healy would record both his and the program's first win over a Power 5 opponent with a 31 to 28 win over the Duke Blue Devils.

 Charlotte fired Healy on October 23, 2022, after a 1–7 start to the season.
 Offensive line coach Peter Rossomando took over as interim head coach.

 UCF

-On February 6, 2023, Healy was hired by UCF to be their advisor to the head coach & senior offensive analyst for the 2023 season.
+On February 6, 2023, Healy was hired by UCF to be the Assistant Head coach, advisor to the head coach & senior offensive analyst for the 2023 season.

+East Tennessee State

+On December 12, 2024, Healy was announced as the head coach of East Tennessee State football.